Rolex Certified Pre-Owned at Bucherer: Everything You Need to Know About the Programme

 A closer look at the Rolex Certified Pre-Owned Programme

-1. Bucherer buys pre-owned watches if they are older than three years and fulfill the criteria below.
+1. Bucherer buys pre-owned watches if they are older than two years and fulfill the criteria below.

 2. Bucherer checks the demand for the watch on the market.